iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Conjugate Gradient is a type of Momentum.md

 ---
 ### **In Relation to Conjugate Gradient Method**

-For one update of the guess, the conjugate graidnet employ the following:
+For one update of the guess, the conjugate gradient employ the following:

 $$
 x^{(k +1)} = x^{(k)} + \alpha_k r^{(k)} + \beta_k (x^{(k)} - x^{(k -1)})